kabirulhassan/blogpost/README.md

 A JSON-Server shall start on [localhost:4000](http://localhost:4000) concurrently.

-Run
+If json-server did not start, run:

 ```bash
 json-server --watch db.json --port 4000
 ```

-If json-server did not start.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the blogposts.